web-ridge/react-native-ridge-navigation/README.md

   react-native-ridge-navigation
 </h1>

-Simple and performant cross-platform navigation on iOS, Android and the web with simple and type-safe api for React 18 ( alpha)
+Simple and performant navigation on iOS, Android and the web with simple and type-safe api.

 Build on top of [grahammendick/navigation](https://github.com/grahammendick/navigation).
 Check it out if you want more control over the navigation!